roadfoodr/tinware/prompts/tinware-app-prompt-current.md

     - Implement hyperlinks for valid and missed answer words, linking to the Merriam-Webster Scrabble dictionary.
     - Ensure hyperlinked text appears visually identical to non-linked text.
     - Display the "can add S" information using the same styling as the root class, but smaller.
+    - Remove hint-related props and logic from this component.

 18. App.tsx:
     - Compose the main application using NavBar, DataInitializer, SelectGame, and PlayGame components.